The holidays are upon us, so I thought it might be nice to write a…

 I have really liked The Well Trained Mind’s writing program.

-I have used it with only one child, my youngest.
-We started in 2nd grade and she is now in 6th grade.
+I have used this particular homeschool writing curriculum with only one child, my youngest.
+We started in 2nd grade and she is now in 7th grade.

 We both like it.